ghost5egy/DnsGetCacheDataTable/README.md

 # DnsGetCacheDataTable
-this is an implementation for undocumented Windows API function DnsGetCacheDataTable
+this is a python 3 implementation for undocumented Windows API function DnsGetCacheDataTable